Greenland: Transport

 Nuuk Airport (GOH) is the hub and international gateway for international and domestic airline passenger transport, after having undergone a major expansion in 2024.
 Air Greenland is the flag carrier of Greenland.
-Additionally, Icelandair provides year-round services to Greenlandic airports.
-Seasonal and charter flights are also offered by other airlines.
-Until 2024, Kangerlussuaq Airport (SFJ) was the main international gateway to Greenland, but is far from the vicinity of the larger metropolitan capital areas.
-Ilulissat Airport (JAV) and Narsarsuaq Airport (UAK) are domestic airports that also serve limited international flights to Iceland and are both being reconstructed and expanded to enable larger aircraft to serve the airport by 2026, the latter in a new location closer to Qaqortoq.
+Icelandair provides year-round services to Greenlandic airports.
+Seasonal and charter flights are offered by other airlines.
+Prior to the expansion of Nuuk Airport in 2024, Kangerlussuaq Airport (SFJ) was the main international gateway to Greenland, but it is far from the vicinity of the larger towns.
+Ilulissat Airport (JAV) and Narsarsuaq Airport (UAK) are domestic airports serving limited international flights to Iceland and are both being reconstructed and expanded to enable larger aircraft to serve the airport by 2026, the latter in a new location closer to Qaqortoq.

 Sea passenger transport is served by several coastal ferries.
 Arctic Umiaq Line makes a single round trip per week, taking 80 hours each direction.
 Cargo freight by sea is handled by the shipping company Royal Arctic Line from, to and across Greenland.
 It provides trade and transport opportunities between Greenland, Europe, and North America.

 Tourism

-Tourism increased significantly between 2015 and 2019, with the number of visitors increasing from 77,000 per year to 105,000.
+Tourism in Greenland increased significantly between 2015 and 2019, with the number of visitors increasing from 77,000 per year to 105,000.
 One source estimated that in 2019 the revenue from this aspect of the economy was about 450 million kroner (US$67 million).
 Like many aspects of the economy, this slowed dramatically in 2020 and into 2021, due to restrictions required as a result of the COVID-19 pandemic; one source describes it as being the "biggest economic victim of the coronavirus" (the overall economy did not suffer too severely as of mid-2020, thanks to the fisheries "and a hefty subsidy from Copenhagen").
 Greenland's goal for returning tourism is to develop it "right" and to "build a more sustainable tourism for the long run".